Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Approach: Calibrating OOD Detectors

+In addition to inlier specification, exposure to representative outliers~\cite{hendrycks2018deep,roy2022does,thulasidasan2021a, sinha2021negative,zhang2021fine,chen2021atom} is critical to calibrate OOD detectors.
+Since carefully curated, diverse outlier datasets are not always available, we resort to generating synthetic outliers.

+\subparagraph {Latent-space Synthesis.} Following~\cite{du2022vos}, we can synthesize latent-space outliers as tail samples from class-specific gaussians in the penultimate layer of a classifier.
+During model training, we enforce such samples to be associated with maximum free energy.

-The success of OE based training strategies relies on the usage of carefully tailored outlier datasets that are representative of the OOD scenarios.
-In the absence of such datasets, it is common to generate synthetic outlier datasets.
-In our approach, we propose to synthesize pixel-space outliers as a set of severely corrupted versions of the training data $\mathcal{D}$, and refer to this process as negative data augmentation (NDA).
-This is motivated by the need for exposing models to rich outlier data, so that the OOD detector can be calibrated to handle a large class of semantic and modality shifts.
-In contrast to adversarial corruptions or virtual outlier synthesis, NDA distorts the global features and produces statistically disparate examples.
-Note that, Sinha et al.~\citep{sinha2021negative} also adopt a related negative augmentation strategy in their work, but require generative models to synthesize the outliers.
-In contrast, our NDA pipeline is simpler and is comprised of two augmentation strategies (the choice of augmentation is randomly chosen in every iteration): (i) $\texttt{Augmix o Jigsaw}$: We first transformed an image $\mathbf{x} \in \mathcal{D}$ using Augmix~\citep{hendrycks2020augmix} with high severity (set to 11), and subsequently distorted using Jigsaw corruption (divide an image into $16$ patches and perform patch permutation); (ii) $\texttt{RandConv}$~\citep{xu2021robust}: We used random convolutions with very large kernel sizes (chosen from $9-19$) to produce severely corrupted versions of the training images.
-We find that the inherent diversity of this outlier construction consistently leads to large performance gains in modality shift detection across all benchmarks.
+\subparagraph {Pixel-space Synthesis.} We construct pixel-space outliers as a set of severely corrupted versions of training samples.
+This is motivated by the need for exposing models to rich outlier data, so that the OOD detector can be calibrated to handle a variety of OOD scenarios.
+In contrast to latent-space outliers, pixel-space outliers distort the global features of the ID data and produce statistically disparate examples.
+In our implementation, we consider two augmentation strategies, where one of them is randomly chosen in every iteration: (i) $\texttt{Augmix o Jigsaw}$: We first transform an image using Augmix~\cite{hendrycks2020augmix} with high severity (set to 11), and subsequently distort using the Jigsaw corruption (divide an image into $16$ patches and perform patch permutation); (ii) $\texttt{RandConv}$~\cite{xu2021robust}: We used random convolutions with very large kernel sizes (chosen from $9-19$) to produce severely corrupted versions of the training images.
+We find that the inherent diversity of this outlier construction consistently leads to large performance gains, in particular for modality shift detection, in comparison to latent-space outliers which offer limited diversity.